ninetyfive-gg/sublime-plugin/README.md

 # NinetyFive Sublime Text Plugin
-Ninetyfive is a simple code completion extension.
+NinetyFive is a simple code completion extension.

 - Code completions.
 - (Work in progress) Training based on your projects to improve completions.